Five Steps to Winning Incentive Strategies in 2026

 • Low participation – getting salespeople excited and engaged was tough.

-• Design missteps – incentives were underperforming because they were overly complex, the terms were unclear, and/or prizes were undesirable or hard to redeem.
+• Design missteps – incentives were underperforming because they were overly complex.
+The terms were unclear, and/or prizes were undesirable or hard to redeem.

 • ROI neglect – the two challenges above made it hard to justify an ROI and, therefore, continued investment.
 Even so, vendors have ploughed on because they see there is no alternative.